 Be sure to use imagery and photos in your fundraising brochure.
 Nobody wants to read an entire text-based brochure.
 The photos will help break up content and also help you better convey your message.
 People say, “a picture says a thousand words”… this is definitely true in fundraising brochures.
 People will often scan the content within the brochure, looking first at photos and captions.
 Think of photos that will appeal to people’s emotions, and help you tell your story and sell your cause.
 For example: If your fundraiser is to help rebuild a town that was damaged due to a natural disaster, show photos of the damage and efforts to alleviate it, which may help people understand how their donation can help those in need.

 Printing Your Fundraising Brochures

 When selecting a printer for your fundraising brochure, there are a number of things you’ll want to keep in mind.
 The more pages you include, the more expensive the printing will cost.
 How many brochures will you print?
 You don’t want to be wasteful, so take the time to plan in advance.
 Where will these be distributed, and how long is your fundraiser going to last?
 Once the fundraiser ends, the brochures become outdated, so you don’t want to print too many.
-There are many different options for paper (glossy vs. matte), and there are different paper weights as well (a postcard would be printed on a much heavier weight than a tri-fold brochure).
+There are many different options for paper (glossy vs. matte), and there are different grades and weights of paper as well.
+A postcard would be printed on a much heavier weight than a tri-fold brochure.
 Lastly, be sure to consider the kind of paper you are printing on.
 It’s always a nice message for any organization to use recycled paper, especially if your organization works for an environmental cause.